-This management information circular (this "Circular") is furnished in connection with the solicitation by management of Royal Nickel Corporation ("Royal Nickel" or the "Corporation") of proxies to be used at the annual meeting (the "Meeting") of the shareholders of the Corporation to be held at the offices of Norton Rose Fulbright Canada LLP, Royal Bank Plaza, South Tower, Suite 3800, Toronto, Ontario on June 11, 2015 at 4:00 p.m.
+This management information circular (this "Circular") is furnished in connection with the solicitation by management of Royal Nickel Corporation ("RNC" or the "Corporation") of proxies to be used at the annual and special meeting (the "Meeting") of the shareholders of the Corporation to be held at the offices of Norton Rose Fulbright Canada LLP, Royal Bank Plaza, South Tower, Suite 3800, Toronto, Ontario on May 18, 2016 at 10:00 a.m.
 (Toronto time), and at all postponements or adjournments thereof, for the purposes set forth in the notice of the Meeting that accompanies this Circular (the "Notice of Meeting").
 It is expected that the solicitation will be made primarily by mail but proxies may also be solicited personally by directors, officers or regular employees of the Corporation.
 Such persons will not receive any extra compensation for such activities.
 The Corporation may also retain, and pay a fee to, one or more proxy solicitation firms to solicit proxies from the shareholders of the Corporation in favour of the matters set forth in the Notice of Meeting.
 The total cost of the solicitation will be borne directly by the Corporation.